lockfale/VegasBadge2018/README.md

 ## Prerequisites
   * python2-serial is required for **make upload**
   * screen is required for **make monitor**
+  * Add account to dialup group or run make commands as root :(

 ## Build and Upload to badge